JohnTrentonCary/DineroMultiTool/README.md

 More specifically, it is a tool for those who use Dinero IV to run benchmarks against various CPU cache architectures.
 The tool is meant to simplify the process of running a large amount of different cache configurations.
 DineroMultiTool provides configuration generation, execution automation, and CPI analysis of all valid configurations executed.
 All invalid configurations are filtered out.

 ## How to use
-To use DineroMultiTool you must
+To use DineroMultiTool you must:
  1. Write/edit an input configuration file that contains all the arguments that define what cache configurations you wish to run.
 Please refer to sections below for guidance.
 You may edit the input configuration file, testConfig.dinconfig, that is included in this repository, or create your own input configuration file.
  2. Execute DineroMultiTool and hand it your input configuration file as the 2nd command line argument.
 For example: "./DineroMultiTool testConfig.dinconfig"
  3. Sit tight, or grab a bite and drink, while the program generates every possible valid configuration, executes those configurations for every defined benchmark, and analyzes the results of the simulations.